Keeping CPD Records

 The GOsC may ask to see some of your CPD records if you are randomly chosen as part of the Verification and Assurance process.
 If you are chosen, you will be asked to provide one piece of evidence of your CPD activities.
 Find out more about this process.

-More resources are available in the dedicated resources section.
+More resources are available in our Keeping CPD records collection on the resources page of our CPD website.